BharatSahAIyak/k8s/docs/local-cluster/README.md

 ### Configure Caddy and Reload It

 1. Navigate to the devops repository used for setting up Caddy.
-2. Update the root-level Caddyfile located at _devops/Caddyfile_ by adding the following configuration, replacing <Node's_Internal_IP> with the actual internal IP address:
+2. Update the root-level Caddyfile located at _devops/Caddyfile_ by adding the following configuration, replacing <NODE_INTERNAL_IP> with the actual internal IP address:

    ```
    {$DOMAIN_SCHEME}://{$DOMAIN_NAME} {
-       reverse_proxy <Node_Internal_IP>:32001
+       reverse_proxy <NODE_INTERNAL_IP>:32001
    }
    ```
 3. On your local machine, edit the _/etc/hosts_ file to add the following line, replacing _<VM_IP>_ with the actual IP address of your VM: